-It is intended by this section to empower any redevelopment agency, city, county, or city and county under any authorized by this section to exercise the provisions hereof separately or in combination with powers granted by the same or any other relative to redevelopment agencies.
-This section shall not affect any other or s relating to the same or a similar subject but is intended to authorize an alternative method of procedure governing the subject to which it refers.
+It is intended by this section to empower any redevelopment agency, city, county, or city and county under any law authorized by this section to exercise the provisions hereof separately or in combination with powers granted by the same or any other law relative to redevelopment agencies.
+This section shall not affect any other law or laws relating to the same or a similar subject but is intended to authorize an alternative method of procedure governing the subject to which it refers.

-The Legislature shall enact those s as may be necessary to enforce the provisions of this section.
+The Legislature shall enact those laws as may be necessary to enforce the provisions of this section.

 History.—New section added by amendment adopted November 5, 1974, which also repealed former Section 19 of Article XIII containing similar provisions.
 The amendment of November 8, 1988, substituted "the", "those", and "that" for "such" and made grammatical changes throughout the section; added "Except as provided in subdivision (c)" at the beginning of subdivision (b); added subdivision (c); and added ", exclusive of that portion identified in the first sentence of subdivision (c)," after "subdivision (b)" in the paragraph following subdivision (c).